zaiisao/Documentation/en/Voice/ios_audio.md

    pod install
    ```

-   If Terminal says `Pod installation complete!`, you have successfully added the libraries.
+   If you see `Pod installation complete!` in Terminal, you have successfully added the libraries.
 Click to open the `YourApp.xcworkspace` file, or run the following command to open it.
 Fill **“YourApp”** with the name of your Target.

    ```
    open YourApp.xcworkspace